chaofengqing/chao_lab/README.md

 # [Fengqing Chao's webpage](https://chaofengqing.github.io/chao_lab/)

 This is Fengqing Chao's webpage using the [Hugo Academic CV Theme](https://github.com/HugoBlox/theme-academic-cv).
-Some of the layouts and structures of the website is inspired by Flip Tanedo's [website](https://particle.ucr.edu/), not that my research has anything to do with the dark matter.
+Some of the website layouts and structures is inspired by Flip Tanedo's [website](https://particle.ucr.edu/), not that my research has anything to do with the dark matter.

 ## License